vree-sdk/documentation/docs/index.md

-# The VRee Platform for Unity SDK
+# The VRee SDK for Unity SDK